GRANVILLE ISLAND VANCOUVER BC

-Granville Island showcases the best of Pacific Northwest living in cuisine, shopping, culture, performance, and art.
+The Granville Island neighbourhood in the heart of Vancouver, showcases the best of Pacific Northwest living in cuisines, shopping, culture, performance and art.

 10.5 million